stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

 ### Building blocks

-Our rules will be functions returning a boolean, taking as parameters the scanner and an `out` reference to a node of the tree.
+For our parser, the rules will be functions returning a boolean, taking as parameters the scanner and an `out` reference to a node of the tree.

 Here's an example for the integer parser :

 ```csharp
 // A utility function that checks if the char is a digit with a specific value or in a range

 bool IsDigitValue(char c, int value)